Since the days of neon leggings and Lycra bodysuits, gym goers have received plenty of step machine benefits!

 #11 – Great for Runners

 If you’re a runner, adding the stair climber to your training regimen is a great move.
-As a runner, you need lower body strength and power to have a successful workout.
+Runners need lower-body strength and power for a successful workout.
 Because stair climbing forces your muscles to work against gravity, it provides both of those qualities.

 #12 – Results

-Because the stair stepper provides a great cardio workout while strengthening the main muscle groups in the lower body, you’re really getting two workouts done in the time it takes to do one.
+Because a step machine provides a great cardio workout while strengthening the main muscle groups in the lower body, you’re really getting two workouts done in the time it takes to do one.
 As a result, it will take less time for you to see and feel the benefits of your new workout routine.
-This is why one of the greatest advantages of stair steppers are the results you’ll see.
+This is why one of the greatest advantages of stair steppers is the results you’ll see.

-Another one of the stair stepper benefits is that you can tailor this workout to what suits you most.
-If you’re after heart health, you’ll be using the machine a little differently than if you’re after muscle growth.
+You can also tailor this workout to what suits you most.
+If you’re after heart health, you’ll use the machine a little differently than if you’re after muscle growth.

 #13 – Workout Variation